THE VOLGA GERMANS IN PORTLAND

 1888 - The population of the City of Albina reaches 3,000.

-1888 - The Brethren movement is banned in Russia prompting emigration to North America.
+1888 - The Brethren movement is banned in Russia, prompting many to emigrate to North America.

 1889 - Oregon Railway and Navigation Company (O.R. & N. Co.) completes the first Steel Bridge linking the City of Albina to the City of Portland.
 A small passenger depot is built by the Northern Pacific Terminal Co. on the Couch Lake site in Northwest Portland, near today's Union Station.